-Not really.
-It’s relatively easy and cheap to get around by bus or taxi.
+It’s relatively easy and cheap to get around Tijuana by bus or taxi so a car is not necessary.
 It can be useful to have a vehicle to explore the coastline beyond the city – to Rosario and Ensenada for example – but these are also well-served by bus.
 Driving rental cars is not a great idea as these are sometimes targeted by thieves, and getting into even a minor road accident can result in protracted encounters with non-English speaking police.

 How do I get around Tijuana without a vehicle?

-You can explore the Zona Centro on foot, but to go any further (to the Zona Río, for example), you’ll need to take taxis or buses – buses are cheap but taxis are much more convenient in Tijuana, and much safer at night.
+It’s easy to explore the Zona Centro in Tijuana on foot, but to go any further (to the Zona Río, for example), take taxis or buses – buses are cheap but taxis are much more convenient in Tijuana, and much safer at night.
 Yellow taxis (“taxi económico”) don’t use meters and follow a fixed-rate fare system, while “taxis libres” (white color) use meters – to be avoid being overcharged, try to use taxi libres (always insist drivers turn on the meter).
 Fares within central Tijuana shouldn’t be more than 100 pesos.
 Uber charges slightly cheaper rates.
 Shared taxis (“colectivos” or “taxi de ruta”) are even cheaper, but not recommended for first-time visitors (or non-Spanish speakers).